 - Development methodology.
 The Waterfall or Agile methodologies used during the development call for different checks.

 - Testing approach, levels, and types.
-Various strategies include a range of testing procedures that suit them better.
+Various strategies include a range of test design techniques that suit them better.

 - Tools and environments.
 The same is true here.
 However, if you onboard a comprehensive testing platform honed for conducting versatile checks, it can become a key component of any testing strategy.